A success timeline featuring the most significant achievements of Paula Badosa.

 In 2015, Paula Badosa was the French Open junior champion and was ranked as high as No. 8 in the world as a junior.

-In 2021, Paula Badosa won her first career title in Belgrade and entered the top ten following a WTA 1000 title at Indian Wells.
+In 2021, Paula Badosa won her first career title in Belgrade after a breakthrough clay swing.
+Following a WTA 1000 title at Indian Wells, she entered the top ten.

-In April 2022, Paula Badosa achieved a career-high ranking of No. 124 in doubles.
+In April 2022, Paula Badosa achieved her highest doubles ranking of world No. 124.

-In early 2022, Paula Badosa peaked at world No. 2 in the WTA rankings.
+In early 2022, Paula Badosa peaked at world No. 2 in singles.

-In August 2024, Paula Badosa won the Washington Open, her fourth career title, and returned to the top 50 in the rankings, reaching No. 40 after 47 weeks.
+In August 2024, Paula Badosa won the Washington Open, securing her fourth career title and her second at the WTA 500 level.
+She returned to the top 50 in the rankings, reaching No. 40 after 47 weeks.

-In early 2024, Paula Badosa dropped out of the world's top 100 due to injury struggles, before resurging in the latter half of the season, returning to the top 15 and being named the Comeback Player of the Year.
+In early 2024, Paula Badosa dropped out of the world's top 100 due to injury struggles, before resurging later in the season, returning to the top 15 and being named the Comeback Player of the Year.

 In 2025, Paula Badosa reached a major semifinal at the Australian Open.